19 min read

 It's less useful as it stands for a live database, and in a live database you want to be inserting data as statelessly as possible.
 If we were to insert the BLOB format, we would have to have some software entity that would in memory accumulate those values for a time window and insert them all at once.
 That accumulation is state.

-The good news is that with queuing systems like Kafka or things you can build with MapR file system itself, you can have what's called a resilient queue.
+The good news is that with queuing systems like Kafka or things you can build with the MapR Distributed File and Object Store itself, you can have what's called a resilient queue.
 That resilient queue or buffer allows this reader to be building the state in memory but if it fails or if you have to restart it somewhere else, it can just start reading from that resilient queue back at the beginning of the time series for each time window.
 That lets it accumulate the stuff in memory at almost no cost in complexity.

 These techniques can be extended even to real time data acquisition.
 Of course, if you acquire data at 10 or 100 million data points per second, you're just going to make the testing problem harder because then you're going to need 100 or 1,000 times that rate for the back-fill, but you can even achieve that by having a reasonably good sized cluster to do these retrievals on.